PolymathNetwork/token-info/README.md

 # Install & Run

+- Make sure that Metamask plugin is installed on your browser.
+It serves a node provider and injects Web3 into web browser pages.
+  - Select either `Mainnet` or `Kovan` network.
 - Clone this repo: `git clone https://github.com/PolymathNetwork/token-info.git && cd token-info`.
 - Install dependencies: `npm install`.
 - Run the app in development mode: `npm start`.